ALP Policy for Graduate Courses

 - All graduate students can take ALP courses for free by registering at the ALC 400 level.
 Courses at the 400 level will not count towards your degree requirements, however, you are expected to do the work and you will receive a grade.

 - Some ALC courses may be used to fulfill both degree requirements and Certificate and Diploma program requirements.
-In order to fulfill requirements in both areas, the ALC course must be cross-listed in an academic department and carry regular tuition charges. (e.g., MTL 504/ ALC 222)
+In order to fulfill requirements in both areas, the ALC course must be co-located in an academic department and carry regular tuition charges. (e.g., MTL 504-1/ ALC 410-7)

-- ALC courses that are not cross-listed may be used to fulfill Certificate or Diploma program requirements at no charge.
+- ALC courses that are not co-located may be used to fulfill Certificate or Diploma program requirements at no charge.

 - ALC courses taken at the 400-level may be used to bring the student to full-time status without incurring a tuition charge.